adamzwickey/todos-docs/docs/todos-workshop/README.md

 ### Development

 Each project can be cloned, built and pushed to PCF individually.
-All that's required to work with the projects locally are listed below.
+All that's required to work with projects locally are listed below.

 1. Java 8 JDK ([sdkman](https://sdkman.io/sdks#java) is a nice dev option)
     * Be able to run `java` and `javac` from cli